 Although many users become addicted to the pleasant sensations created by hash consumption, not everyone has a good time on cannabis drugs.
-According to the National Institute on Drug Abuse:

 “Pleasant experiences… are by no means universal.
 Instead of relaxation and euphoria, some users experience anxiety, fear, distrust, or panic.
 These effects are more common when too much is taken, the marijuana has an unexpectedly high potency, or a user is inexperienced.
 People who have taken large doses of marijuana may experience an acute psychosis, which includes hallucinations, delusions, and a loss of the sense of personal identity.”

 The psychosis and depressive effects caused by withdrawing from heavy marijuana or hash usage, could lead you to accidentally or intentionally harm yourself or others.
 According to the DEA, withdrawal from chronic high doses of cannabis may also include:

 - stomach pains